Operation Whistle

 Operation Whistle is an investigation by the States of Jersey Police into allegations of historical sexual abuse of children in Jersey.
 In a press release by the States of Jersey Police, they have stated that it is being carried on under the auspices of Operation Hydrant.
 It is cooperating with Operation Yewtree due to the involvement of entertainer Jimmy Savile.

-Sky News have reported that the scope of the investigation includes allegations relating to activities at the Haut de la Garenne children's home, and that Jersey police have confirmed that allegations against the former British prime minister Edward Heath feature as part of the investigation.
+BBC reported that the scope of the investigation includes allegations relating to activities at the Haut de la Garenne children's home.
+Also in August 2015, Sky News reported that Jersey police were investigating allegations against Edward Heath.
 On 25 September 2015, the States of Jersey Police said they had identified thirty-two victims and sixty suspects, many now dead; fourteen suspects were prominent figures and sixteen victims said they had been assaulted by Savile.
 Two suspects had been formally charged.